Llanharan Community Council Annual report 2023.2024

 The Council provides over 100 allotment plots at Bridgend Road, Jubilee Street and Pendre.

-Grant Aid is made available to all local voluntary organisations and funding provided for the senior citizens’ Christmas dinners, the annual firework display and Brynna Carnival.
+Grant Aid is made available to all local voluntary organisations and funding provided for the senior citizens’ Christmas dinners, summer floral displays the annual firework display and other local events and activities.

-In Wales there are 735 local councils, in Rhondda Cynon Taff there are 11 Community Councils and 1 Town Council (Pontypridd).
+In Wales there are 735 local councils, in Rhondda Cynon Taff there are 12 Community and Town Councils.